nessuhessu/stockman/README.md

 1) Open terminal in stockman directory

-2) Give this command: go run ./cmd
+2) Give this command to run: go run ./cmd

 ## How to test this application